xiaosu-zhu/Aurora.Music/Documentation/Query Intro.md

 ## Before You Start

-Insure you've learned how to implement an app service and the usage of `PropertySet`.
+Insure you've learned how to implement an app service and the usage of `ValueSet`.
 ## Lyric Provider

 This kind of extensions let Aurora Music have the ability to fetch specific lyrics.